 Option 1 - Clean the tarmac, rinse then follow with moss and algae killer and prevention.

-Baticlean CR should not be rinsed from the surface, therefore it will inhibit the regrowth of moss and spores.
+Baticlean CR should not be rinsed from the surface.
+This will allow it to inhibit the regrowth of moss and spores.

-BATICLEAN CR is a concentrated product and once diluted covers up to 30 square metres per litre - from £4.70 per litre: Less than 16 pence per square metre!
+BATICLEAN CR is a concentrated product.
+Once diluted, it covers up to 30 square metres per litre - at £4.70 per litre: LESS THAN 16 PENCE PER SQUARE METRE.